DavidKrau/terraform-provider-simplemdm/docs/resources/assignmentgroup.md

 ### Optional

+- `app_track_location` (Boolean) Optional.
+Controls whether the SimpleMDM app tracks device location when installed.
 - `apps` (Set of String) Optional.
 List of Apps assigned to this assignment group
 - `apps_push` (Boolean) Optional.
 Set true if you would like to send push Apps command after assignment group creation or changes.
 Defaults to false.
 - `apps_update` (Boolean) Optional.
 Set true if you would like to send update Apps command after assignment group creation or changes.
 Defaults to false.
 - `auto_deploy` (Boolean) Optional.
 Whether the Apps should be automatically pushed to device(s) when they join this Assignment Group.
 Defaults to true
 - `devices` (Set of String) Optional.
 List of Devices assigned to this Assignment Group
+- `devices_remove_others` (Boolean) Optional.
+When true, devices assigned through Terraform will be removed from other assignment groups before being added to this one.
 - `group_type` (String) Optional.
 Type of assignment group.
 Must be one of standard (for MDM app/media deployments) or munki for Munki app deployments.
 Defaults to standard.
 - `groups` (Set of String) Optional.
 List of Device Groups assigned to this Assignment Group
 - `install_type` (String) Optional.
 The install type for munki assignment groups.
 Must be one of managed, self_serve, managed_updates or default_installs.
 This setting has no effect for non-munki (standard) assignment groups.
 Defaults to managed.
+- `priority` (Number) Optional.
+Sets the priority order in which assignment groups are evaluated when devices are part of multiple groups.
 - `profiles` (Set of String) Optional.
 List of Configuration Profiles (both Custom and predefined Profiles) assigned to this assignment group
 - `profiles_sync` (Boolean) Optional.
 Set true if you would like to send Sync Profiles command after Assignment Group creation or changes.
 Defaults to false.